 And there is nothing you will not understand.

-Turn the light back for a moment
+Turn the light within just for a moment

 And you go beyond appearance and emptiness.

-That’s due to an incorrect way of looking.
+Is due to an incorrect way of looking.

-There is no need to search for the Real
+There is no need to search for the Real,

-Just let go of the ways you view things.
+Just let go of your perspectives.

-Do not stay with the dualistic perspective,
+Do not stay with the dualistic view,